 Aileen Wuornos always craved fame.
 Long before she was hunted and caught by Florida law enforcement, long before she confessed to killing seven men, she told friends that she wanted to do something “no woman has ever done before” and to have a book about her life.
-Just as that life was finally ended by lethal injection after more than a decade on Florida’s Death Row, along came Sue Russell’s book, Lethal Intent.
+But that life was ended by lethal injection after more than a decade on Florida’s Death Row.

 Three-quarters of an inch of rain had fallen that day, barely cooling what had been a balmy 91 degrees.
 It was the prettiest, somehow laziest, time of day.